openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 4. The command may list the device's current volume, e.g.: `C:\Mount\AX3_#####\`

-5. If so, type: (replace the path with whatever the previous command showed)
+5. If so, type followed by <kbd>Enter</kbd>: (replace the path with whatever the previous command showed)

    ```cmd
    mountvol C:\Mount\AX3_#####\ /D